Hebo/reddit-cli/README.md

 reddit-cli
 ==========

-reddit-cli is a tool that lets you browse reddit.com and follow links from a command line shell. reddit-cli supports subreddits, reading comments and even has a boss key!
+reddit-cli is a tool that lets you browse reddit.com and follow links from a command line shell. reddit-cli supports logins, subreddits, reading comments and even has a boss key!

 Usage
 -----
 Run with `./reddit-cli`
+Login with `./reddit-cli -u yourusername -p yourpassword`

 Keys
 ----